Matheus-OAMK/Rulers/README.md

 ### UI/UX
 - Figma
-- Squoosh (For image type and size settings)
+- Squoosh (For image optimization)
 - Ionicons (For icons)
 - League of Legends (For character visuals and information)